Service/Emotional Support Animal Guidelines

 - The individual is disabled.

 - The individual has presented documentation to the Access Center that describes the functional limitations of the individual’s disability.
 (Under the Fair Housing Act, the request for documentation is allowed.)
-Documentation must be from a licensed medical provider.
+Documentation must be from a qualified medical provider.

 - The animal is necessary to afford the individual an equal opportunity to use and enjoy a dwelling.